collapsed-stacks/startups/questions/5324/what-motivates-users-to-tell-other-users-about-something.md

 - tagged: `marketing`
 - score: 2

-<p>Word of mouth is often cited as the cheapest form of marketing, but what motivates users to tell other users about something?</p>
+Word of mouth is often cited as the cheapest form of marketing, but what motivates users to tell other users about something?

-<p>To be clear, I'm not talking about the mechanics of enabling users to refer users, but what makes them want to actively do so.
-Further, to me telling other users as a side-effect of using the service or product is not the same thing as a user intentionally going out and telling people about it.</p>
+To be clear, I'm not talking about the mechanics of enabling users to refer users, but what makes them want to actively do so.
+Further, to me telling other users as a side-effect of using the service or product is not the same thing as a user intentionally going out and telling people about it.